Part 6: Using Terrain, Chains, and Constellations

 Open the Constellation object's definition page to view the objects that are grouped into the constellation.

-1. Open GPS_Satellites' () Properties ().
+1. Open GPS_Sats' () Properties ().

 2. Select the Basic - Definition page when the Properties Browser opens.

-Updating the Constellation object's constraints
+Updating the GPS constellation's constraints

 Constellation constraints allow you to specify the criteria to be used when constellations are combined with other objects in a chain.
 Each pair of objects in the chain can be thought of as creating access pairs with a "from" object and a "to" object.
 The constellation constraints allow you to specify different logical and parent ownership constraints depending on where the constellation sits in the chain, either as the "from" object or the "to" object.
 In this instance, you are "sending" from the GPS satellites to the test team.
 Therefore, you will use the "From" access position logical restriction.